21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 A user can then freely communicate his payment code (on social networks, on his website...) without risk of loss of confidentiality, unlike a classic reception address or a public key.

-To make an exchange, both users will need to have a Bitcoin wallet with an implementation of BIP47, such as PayNym on Samurai Wallet or Sparrow Wallet.
+To make an exchange, both users will need to have a Bitcoin wallet with an implementation of BIP47, such as PayNym on Samourai Wallet or Sparrow Wallet.
 The association of the payment codes of the two users will make it possible to establish a secret channel between them.
 To properly establish this channel, the issuer will have to carry out a transaction on the Bitcoin chain: the notification transaction (I will tell you a little more about it).

 The association of the payment codes of the two users generates shared secrets allowing themselves to generate a large number of unique Bitcoin receiving addresses (2^32 exactly).
 Thus, in reality, the payment with BIP47 is not sent to the payment code, but to quite classic addresses, themselves derived from the payment codes of the protagonists.